What is CHAA?

 Core agency partners are Multicultural Australia, Refugee and Immigration Legal Service (RAILS) and South Community HUB.

-We also say a heartfelt thank you and acknowledge the pioneering work of Mimi Kim at the Asia Pacific Institute on Gender-Based Violence and those behind Creative Interventions (CI) from which we have learnt a great deal and guides us in CHAA.
+We also say a heartfelt thank you and acknowledge the pioneering work of Mimi Kim at the Asia Pacific Institute on Gender-Based Violence and those behind Creative Interventions (CI) from which we have learnt a great deal and guide us in CHAA.
 CI started in 2004 in Oakland as a national resource centre to create and promote community-based interventions to confront, challenge and overcome interpersonal violence.
-Through CHAA we are seeking to put into practice the CI community-based approach to support everyday people in our communities to take action to intervene in violence.
+Through CHAA, we are seeking to put into practice the CI community-based approach to support everyday people in our communities to take action to intervene in violence.
 CHAA also seeks to hold PUV to account and scaffold them towards change and to support our survivors to heal.

 How did we get here?